perolo/jira-scripts/README.md

 destination=copygroupname
 ```
 ## Clone Issues
-Clone all issues found by jql.
-Create a issue link between them and add a label.
+Clone all issues found by JQL.
+Create a issue link between them and add a an optional label.
+Requires that all the issuetypes in the JQL are present in the distanation project.

 #### Example of use
 All Requirements and tasks needed to implement for a standard may be defined in a jira project and